AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/model-structure.md

 At the beginning of the [AEM Headless Content Author Journey](overview.md) the [Content Modeling Basics for Headless with AEM](basics.md) covered the basic concepts and terminology relevant to authoring for headless.

-This article builds on these so you understand how to create your own Content Fragment Modelsfor your AEM headless project.
+This article builds on these so you understand how to create your own Content Fragment Models for your AEM headless project.

 ## Objective {#objective}